Parachutes/EMG_Classification/README.md

 The accuracies will be given in the end of execution of each classifier.

-If you want to testify the robustness of each classifer, you can execute the "write_noisy_raw_windowing(crop_size, window_size, interval, sigma)" and "write_noisy_features_windowing(crop_size, window_size, interval, sigma)" these two functions in the DataModification.py and two more noisy dataset (data/features_windowing_noisy and data/raw_windowing_noisy ) will be produced.
+If you want to testify the robustness of each classifer, you can execute the "write_noisy_raw_windowing(crop_size, window_size, interval, sigma)" and "write_noisy_features_windowing(crop_size, window_size, interval, sigma)" these two functions in the DataModification.py and two more noisy datasets (data/features_windowing_noisy and data/raw_windowing_noisy ) will be produced.
 After that, you can change the directory of test dataset in corresponding classifier file to get the accuracy on the noisy dataset.

 You can also freely select different samples as training samples and test samples by simply modifying some parameters in classifer files.
 In the report the first two trials contributed by each subject are selected as the training samples and the last trials are selected as the test sample.